 After 150 years, Barbancourt continues to be one of the leading rum producers in the world.
 Check out the interesting history of this family owned business.

-We made our way down to the local spirits shop last week to pick up a bottle of the newly re-released Pango Rhum from Barbancourt.
+We made our way down to the local spirits shop last week to pick up a bottle of Pango Rhum from Barbancourt.
 This blend of aged Haitian rhum combined with natural pineapple and mango is perfect in cocktails and even on its own with a few ice cubes.
 It’s great to see the flavored rum category stepping up the quality much like spiced rum did a few years ago.

 The Barbancourt brand is not new to most rum aficionados.
 They’ve been producing award winning blends for 150 years and have played a major role in the increased public awareness of premium sipping rums over the last decade.
 That got us thinking about the brand’s history and how they became such an important player in the modern spirits industry.
 Here are the details straight from the Barbancourt family.